 The backbone of the Mongol Derby is our partnership with over 500 traditional nomadic horse herders and their 1,500 horses.

 The horse holds a very sacred place with the people of Mongolia.
 It is a symbiotic relationship that has existed for centuries – from the time of Chinggis Khan to the present.
 They say that a Mongol without a horse is like a bird without wings.
 The horses, as tough as the warriors they used to carry into battle, survive some of the most extreme conditions on earth.
-They range free on the steppe, with little human interference, where temperatures range from minus 40 degrees Celsius in the winter to plus 30 in the summer.
+They range free on the steppe, with little human interference, where temperatures range from -40°C in the winter to +30°C in the summer.
 They forage for grass and sniff out water wherever they can find it.
 They live free of barns and fences and retain their wild instincts that ensure their survival.

 Mongolians are known to be some of the best horsemen and women in the world.
-Their skills, especially that of catching their semi-wild horses are second to none.
+Their skills, especially those involved in catching their semi-wild horses, are second to none.
 Throughout the ten day Mongol Derby, our riders from a variety of equestrian disciplines put their own horsemanship skills to the ultimate test of agility and endurance.

 The race is a long one, and the journey to the start line is no less epic for the 40+ riders who compete in each Derby.
 In a normal, less Covid-y year, eager riders from across the planet would arrive in late July or early August at Chinggis Khaan airport, just outside Mongolia’s capital city of Ulaanbaatar.
 Training complete, they’d be bright-eyed and bushy-tailed, ready to take on our world’s longest and toughest horse race.